JensD98/IoT2050-Demo-Python/guide/guide.md

    [the first release](https://github.com/JensD98/iot2050-demo-python/releases/tag/untagged-a8cfe2056ca56095a4a4).
 2. From here follow the
    [setup instructions](https://support.industry.siemens.com/tf/ww/en/posts/how-to-setup-the-iot2050/238945/?page=0&pageSize=10)
    to complete the installation.
-Note the instruction is using a different image which has some problems when trying to install Docker, make sure to use the **pre-built image** provided in the previous step!
+Note the instruction is using a different image which has some problems when trying to install Docker, make sure to use the **pre-built image**    as shown in the previous step!

 ## Running the application